 Statehouse Lobby Corps and Issue Advocacy

 The branch’s latest incarnation of AAUW’s citizen lobby corps began in 2015.
 The team’s mission is to advance AAUW of Idaho priority issues during the Idaho legislative session.
 Key issues chosen for focus during the 2017 legislative session included the following: Add the Words, Early Learning, Education Funding, Human Trafficking/Sexual Assault, Close the Gap and STEM.
 Visit the AAUW Idaho Advocacy page for more information.
 Join us and make your voice heard!
-Contact Kathy Scott for more information.
+Contact our branch public policy chair for more information.